Why does London need LOTI?

 Our core members fund our work through an annual subscription, which provides a joint budget to get things done.
 Borough members pay £30,000+VAT per year.
 Where a shared IT service representing two councils joins LOTI with just one main representative, the annual charge is £22,500+VAT for each council.
 The GLA and London Councils contribute £100,000 per year.

-For a discussion about joining, please contact LOTI Director, Eddie Copeland.
+If you are a borough interested in joining LOTI, please contact LOTI Director, Eddie Copeland.